rpmuller/ePubs/WP1.md

 Let us begin with Xenophon, a military man, not very liberally endowed with brains, and on the whole conventional in his outlook.
-Xenophon is pained that Socrates should have been accused of impiety and of corrupting the youth; he contends that, on the contrany, Socrates was eminently pious and had a thoroughly wholesome effect upon those who came under his influence.
+Xenophon is pained that Socrates should have been accused of impiety and of corrupting the youth; he contends that, on the contrary, Socrates was eminently pious and had a thoroughly wholesome effect upon those who came under his influence.
 His ideas, it appears, so far from being subversive, were rather dull and commonplace.
-This defence goes too far, since it leaves the hostility to Socrates unexplained.
+This defense goes too far, since it leaves the hostility to Socrates unexplained.
 As Burnet says (_Thales to Plato_,
 p.
-149): "Xenophon's defence of Socrates is too successful.
+149): "Xenophon's defense of Socrates is too successful.
 He would never have been put to death if he had been like that."

 There has been a tendency to think that everything Xenophon says must